 If you or a family member struggles with high blood pressure, please get your kidneys screened.
 Together we can fight kidney disease.

-Thomas Jones is a patient-advocate with the American Kidney Fund and has been on dialysis for 21 years.
-In March, he attended the Kidney Action Day on Capitol Hill to speak with his members of Congress about kidney disease awareness and education.
-In May, he spoke with his community members about kidney disease prevention at the Memphis Kidney Action Day.
+Thomas Jones is a patient-advocate with the American Kidney Fund and has been on dialysis for over 20 years.
+He has attended AKF's Advocacy Day on Capitol Hill to speak with his members of Congress about kidney disease awareness and education and has shared his story at Kidney Action Day.